VOLTTRON/volttron/docs/source/deploying-volttron/proxy_web_server.rst

 -----------------

 The apache2.conf sits in the root apache2 directory and serves as a top level configuration file for the apache2 web server.
-The default location is at /etc/apache2/apache2.conf.
+This is the main Apache server configuration file.
+It contains the configuration directives that give the server its instructions.
+Debian's apache2 configuration is split into several files forming a configuration hierarchy.
+The apache2.conf file puts the pieces together by including all remaining configuration files when starting up the web server.
+The default location for this file is at /etc/apache2/apache2.conf.

 An example apache2.conf config file can be found within the volttron repository at volttron/scripts/admin/apache-proxy/apache2.conf.
 Within the file, you will need to set the